NARPNet/NARPNet_NCS/README.md

 You can [download the latest
 pre-release](https://github.com/NARPNet/NARPNet_NCS/releases/latest/).
 Look
 under Assets and ignore the source code zips.
-Also see the [preliminary installation instructions, below](#preliminary-installation-instructions).

 Please report your experiences in the GitHub Discussion area or via email to lobanz@protonmail.com.
 Thanks!